-This version of the manual, along with associated reference pages, was revised to discuss the following features:
+The version of this manual produced for Tru64 UNIX Version 4.0F was revised to discuss the following features:

-- Codeset converters, locales, or both for the UCS-2, UTF-8, and PC code page encoding formats - Support for the European monetary sign (euro character) - Generic internationalized PostScript print filters - Support for running a CDE application in a language different from the session language

-- New and changed functions for conformance to the XSH5 CAE specification.
+- Codeset converters, locales, or both for the UCS-2, UTF-8, and PC code page encoding formats - Support for the European monetary sign (euro character) - Generic internationalized PostScript print filters - Support for running a CDE application in a language different from the session language - New and changed functions for conformance to the XSH5 CAE specification.
 This specification includes functions added or changed by the 1994 amendment to the ISO C standard. - Minor changes to Curses library functions for conformance to Issue 4 Version 2 of the X/Open Curses CAE specification - Addition of PostScript fonts for Hebrew